 Designed for 8th grade science teachers and students, Cretaceous Creatures participants get to do real science with real fossils.
 Students will sort through 66 million-year-old sediment from the Hell Creek Formation in Montana where the Dueling Dinosaurs were found.
-Along the way, they will discover and identify microfossils of ancient animals that lived alongside Tyrannosaurus rex and Triceratops.
+Along the way, they will discover and identify microfossils of ancient animals that lived alongside some of the world’s most iconic dinosaurs.

 As part of Cretaceous Creatures, students will…

 that scientists have diverse backgrounds and careers, and they can be one too

 be the first to discover real fossils and maybe even find the remains of new species